Bardaisan: Preaching activity

-Bardaisan is said to have converted prince Abgar IX to Christianity (probably after 202, i.e. after his visit and honourable reception at Rome).
-Even if he did not, he had an important share in Christianizing the city.
+Bardaisan had an important share in Christianizing the city and possibly converted Abgar VIII to Christianity (probably after 202, i.e. after his visit and honourable reception at Rome).
 Both king and philosopher laboured to create the first Christian state.
 He showed great literary activity against Valentinus (of whom Eusebius of Caesarea says Bardaisan was once a follower) and Marcion.

 Alternatively, Epiphanius of Salamis and Bar Hebraeus assert that he was first an orthodox Christian and only afterwards became an adept of Valentinus, even creating his own heterodox Christian dogma (Bardaisanism) by mixing its doctrines with Babylonian astrology.
-Bardaisan has often been described as a gnostic who denied the resurrection of the body and the works of Ephrem the Syriac suggest that he explained the origin of the world by a process of emanation from the supreme God whom he called the Father of the Living.
+Bardaisan has often been described as a Gnostic who denied the resurrection of the body, and the works of Ephrem the Syrian suggest that he explained the origin of the world by a process of emanation from the supreme God whom he called the Father of the Living.
 As a result, his teachings would form the basis of the Manichaeism and later of the batini sects of Shia Islam.
-Bardaisan and his movement were subjected to critical polemics that claimed, probably falsely, that he became a Valentinian Gnostic out of disappointed ambitions in the Christian church.
-In particular, he was vigorously combated by St. Ephrem who mentioned him in his hymns:
+Bardaisan and his movement were subjected to critical polemics that claimed, probably falsely, that he became a Valentinian Gnostic out of disappointed ambitions in the Christian Church.
+In particular, he was vigorously combated by Ephrem the Syrian who mentioned him in his hymns: